 Establishing a good relationship with you dog

-- Give a signal that you wish to stop, say a word such as ¿finish¿ or ¿enough¿, and then ignore them until they settle down.
-Always use the same word, so your dog learns it¿s meaning.
+You decide when you want to stop talking, petting or playing with your dog.
+Give a signal that you wish to stop - say a word such as 'finish' or 'enough'.
+You should then ignore them until they settle down.
+Always use the same word, so your dog learns its meaning.

 Don't reward unhealthy behaviour when you come home

 When you come home, only say hello if your dog is quiet.
 If your dog is excited or greets you over-enthusiastically, ignore them until they settle and then say hello.

 If your dog is worried about something and you always respond by giving them attention, they may become anxious when they're left alone.
 Not giving your dog attention 'on tap', whenever they ask for it, will help ensure that they're confident on their own when you're not around to reassure them.